mubeendroid/aust-cse-cgpa-calculator/README.md

 Students studying in Computer Science &
-Engineering department of Ahsanullah University of Science & Technology cal calculate their CGPA using this app.
+Engineering department of Ahsanullah University of Science & Technology can calculate their CGPA using this app.
 The app will let users to save gpa of each semester.